erikshafer/event-sourcing-ecommerce/README.md

 ### Tools Used

-Big fan of the JetBrains suite of IDEs, such as Rider and IntelliJ IDEA.
-As well as the Kotlin (JVM) programming language.
-Big, big fan!
+I've been a large fan of [JetBrains](https://www.jetbrains.com/)' suite of Integrated Development Environments (IDEs) for the better part of a decade.
+That includes their dotnet IDE called [Rider](https://www.jetbrains.com/rider/) which is used to work on this effort.

 <img src="https://img.shields.io/badge/Rider-000000?style=for-the-badge&logo=Rider&logoColor=white" alt="jetbrains rider">